Bet £10, Get £10 - BETDAQ

 Simply head to your desired bookmaker and find the football fixture you want to place your bets on.
 Then scroll down to find the Asian handicap market.

-Now it’s time to select which Asian handicap you want to bet on.
+Now it’s time to select which Asian handicap line you want to bet on.
 There’s plenty of different handicaps available for each team as you can see in the screenshot below.

 Once you’ve selected your market, it’s time to place your bet.